AMAZON JUNGLE SAFARI

 Located to the North and East of the Explorama ExplorNapo Reserves is the largest reserve in which visitors to Explorama may admire the beauty and grandeur of the undisturbed Amazon Rainforest.
 This reserve consists of a little over 100,000 hectares (250,000 acres), with a 4 meter boundary line cleared all around the area.
 Satellite photographs using reflected light and digital representation of differences in this reflected light, show an unbelievable biodiversity in this area which has yet to be studied by scientists.
 The forestry engineer and crew who work on the boundary lines have compiled an impressive list of animal species which coincides with reports of zoologists and biologists who have visited the area.
 The reserve is in the possession of "Conservacion de la Naturaleza Amazonica del Peru, A.C.", CONAPAC.
 This NGO is responsible for construction and maintenance of the Canopy Walkway, and is in charge of its maintenance, the walkway is presently the longest walkway in the canopy of kind in the world.
 CONAPAC also organizes a program of adopting river village schools, supports research with graduate students and professional zoologists and biologists who wish to work in the area, and is working together with other NGO's to support teacher training of the local rural school teachers in conservation and sustainable use of the rainforest.
 CONAPAC, as well as it's close affiliate Explorama, strongly believes that without education there is no hope in saving the flora and fauna of the Amazon rainforest, but that with proper education this important goal is definitely obtainable.

-Our Amazon Jungle Safari tour can be customized for an Academic field-school and work-shop itinerary
+Our Amazon Jungle Safari tour can be customized for Academic field-schools and work-shop itineraries

 The Amazon River and Rainforest can as the classroom for natural history, ecology, biology, physics & chemistry with itineraries tailored for University or High School educational grade levels.
 Have you ever wondered what it would be like to actually take your students out of their classroom and immerse them in a rain forest environment where an abundance of plant, animal, fish, bird and insect habitat flourishes, and where over 50% of the plant and animal life on Planet Earth lives?